LivingInSyn/falco-cserver/README.md

 This service concatenates rule sets based on the ones requested.

 # Authentication
-User config is defined in a file named: `/secrets/auth.yml`.
-This file should be mounted by GCP secrets, a docker volume, or similar method.
+User config is defined in a file named: `/secrets/auth.yml` or as yaml passed via the `FCS_AUTH` environmental variable.
+If using a file it should be mounted by GCP secrets, a docker volume, or similar method.
 A sample user config file is in `test/auth.yml`.
 It is a yaml file that has a map of `token`->`username`

 Requests should be authenticated by putting the user token in an `X-Auth-Token` header on the request.

 Requests may also use basic authentication.

-The health check (`/`) is always allowed without authentication
+The health check (`/`) is always allowed without authentication.

 # Endpoints